ethankyle360/ML4SupplyChain/README.md

 # Machine Learning for Supply Chain

-Welcome to the ML4SupplyChain repository, where we explore and develop machine-learning solutions to optimize and innovate in the field of supply chain management.
+Welcome to the ML4SupplyChain repository, where we explore and develop machine-learning solutions to optimize and innovate in the field of Supply Chain Management.

 ## Overview